lkotlarenko/lkotlarenko/README.md

 </header>
 <section align="left">

-### I'm Leo, a 21 years old Web Developer from Brazil who loves to code and learn new things. 🚀
+### I'm a 22 years old Web Developer from Brazil who loves to code and learn new things. 🚀
 ### I am currently available and actively searching for job opportunities!

 ## About me